msiegenthaler/ensime-launcher-js/README.md

 Ensime Launcher JS
 ==================

-NPM module that downloads and starts the ensime server.
+NPM module that downloads and starts the [ENSIME server](https://github.com/ensime/ensime-server).
+ENSIME is a cross editor platform for the scala programming language.

 Usage